 At the heart of McKnight’s argument, however, is a critical weakness.
 Merely demonstrating that Junia was a woman (as all the early commentators do) does little by itself to advance an egalitarian point of view.
 The bottom line issue is not whether Junia was a woman.
 Complementarians like myself agree with the fact that Junia was a woman.
 The bottom line issue is Junia’s relationship to the apostles.

 But even if one disagrees with Wallace and Burer, that still doesn’t settle the issue in favor of recognizing Junia as an apostle.
 McKnight gives very little space to the possibility that the Greek term apostolos may be used in a non-technical sense in Romans 16:7.
 The word apostolos is not used in the New Testament uniformly to denote the authoritative office that was held by the twelve.
 In Philippians 2:25, for instance, Epaphroditus was an apostolos sent by the Philippians to minister to Paul’s need.
 No interpreter believes Epaphroditus to be an apostle.
 Rather, it is clear that Epaproditus was an apostolos in the sense of a “messenger” or an “envoy” who does not have any extraordinary status (cf. John 13:16; 2 Cor.
 8:23).
-Given Paul’s well known prohibition of women in authority (1 Timothy 2:12), it is most likely that Junia was simply an “apostle” in this sense of “messenger” or “envoy.”
+Given Paul’s well known prohibition of women in authority (1 Timothy 2:12), even if we were to regard Junia as an apostolos in some sense, at most we would simply understand her to be a “messenger” or “envoy.”

 One doesn’t have to agree with these interpretations to understand that they are well within the mainstream of possibilities recognized by commentators.
 In any case, the existence of these interpretations invalidates one of McKnight’s central critiques—that scholars have suppressed the truth about Junia.
 He writes,